 Eurypterids are an extinct group of arthropods that dominated the Silurian period.
 With their semicircular head shields and broad paddle-like hind legs, they were among the most distinctive creatures to roam the ancient shallow seas.

 Eurypteridae were initially thought to be ancient members of the catfish family but were later identified as belonging to their own unique arthropod order - more closely related to scorpions than fish.

-Like other arthropods, Eurypteridae had excellent sight with large crescent shaped compound eyes that would have provided a wide field of vision.
+Like manyother arthropods, Eurypteridae had excellent sight with large crescent shaped compound eyes that would have provided a wide field of vision.

 Eurypterids didn't have jaws but instead had pincer-like mouthparts called chelicerae that would have been used to dissect prey into small pieces before ingesting.
 Chelicerae are defining features that place eurypterids into their own subphylum of arthropods.